Browse by Medical Category

-The HDSC conducts medical decision making research.
-This page answers common questions about shared decision making, decision quality, and Patient Decision Aids and how they can assist patients in making more informed health care decisions and be more involved in their treatment decisions.
+The Health Decision Sciences center conducts medical decision making research.
+This page answers common questions about shared decision making, decision quality, and Patient Decision Aids and explains how these tools can assist patients in making more informed health care decisions and be more involved in their treatment decisions.

 To do this well often requires tools, such as risk calculators and patient decision aids, to synthesize the evidence and make it accesible to providers and patients at the point of care.
 It is also important to have clear measures of decision quality to assess the extent to which this is happening.

 What is decision quality?